awslabs/amazon-quicksight-embedding-sdk/README.md

 To get started with an embedded dashboard, you need to publish it and also make sure that the users have the necessary permissions.
 For more information, see  [Embedding Amazon QuickSight Dashboards](https://docs.aws.amazon.com/en_us/quicksight/latest/user/embedding-dashboards.html) in the Amazon QuickSight User Guide.
 After a dashboard is ready, follow the procedure to embed your Amazon QuickSight dashboard in this [example](#example):

+* Embedded Q Search Bar provides the [QuickSight Q](https://aws.amazon.com/quicksight/q/) search bar experience

+To get started with an embedded Q search bar, you need to create topics and also make sure that the users have the necessary permissions.
+For more information, see  [Embedding Amazon QuickSight Q Search Bar](https://docs.aws.amazon.com/en_us/quicksight/latest/user/embedding-q-search-bar.html) in the Amazon QuickSight User Guide.
+After Q is ready, follow the procedure to embed your Amazon QuickSight Q search bar in this [example](#example):

 ### Setup differences between embedded QuickSight experiences: dashboards and portals
 The process to set up QuickSight embedding is similar in both cases.
 The differences between setting up the two embedded experiences are as follows:

  1. You use a different SDK object for each embedded QuickSight experience.
-You use `embedDashboard` to embed a dashboard, and you use `embedSession` to embed an authoring portal.
+You use `embedDashboard` to embed a dashboard, `embedQSearchBar` to embed the Q search bar, and you use `embedSession` to embed an authoring portal.
  2. You use a different API for each embedded experience.
 For more information, see [QuickSight Embedding APIs](https://docs.aws.amazon.com/en_us/quicksight/latest/APIReference/embedding-quicksight.html)
  3. Different options are supported for each embedded experience.
  * Embedded dashboards are always read-only.
 The level of interactivity is set when the dashboard is published.